Princess Sophie of Greece and Denmark: Occupation of Friedrichshof

 The defeat of Germany and its occupation by the Allies affected the lives of Sophie and those close to her.
 The United States Army entered Kronberg on 29 March 1945 and Friedrichshof was then partially occupied.
 Before the arrival of the US Army, the Hesse-Kassels removed compromising documents, such as books of a political nature from their library.
 They also hid some of their belongings, especially family gems and jewels.
 This precaution was not unnecessary since the American troops engaged in numerous thefts in the castle.
 Many objects were stolen there, and its cellars were looted while the estate's peacocks were killed and roasted in front of their owners.

 In the days following the beginning of the occupation, the American intelligence services arrested Princes August Wilhelm of Prussia (7 April) and Wolfgang of Hesse (12 April).
 With Landgravine Margaret suffering from pneumonia, Sophie found herself in the situation of having to represent her family alone before the authorities.
 However, on 12 April, the American army ordered the evacuation of Friedrichshof, leaving to Hesse-Kassel family only the use of its dependencies.
 A week later, on 19 April, they gave them the order to leave, within four hours, the cottages they occupied in the area.
 Sophie and her mother-in-law had to find refuge with neighbors, and in particular with the parents of the future MP Walther Leisler Kiep.

 While Friedrichshof was transformed into an officers' club by the American army, the Hesse-Kassels settled in Wolfsgarten in May, where they were received by Louis, Prince of Hesse and by Rhine and his wife Margaret Campbell Geddes, who soon took care of the younger children of Philipp, Landgrave of Hesse.
 The landgrave was in fact kept in detention by the Americans until 1947 and the investigation which was carried out against him as part of the denazification initiative did not end until 1950.
 Deprived of her husband's property, which was placed in receivership until 1953, Sophie found herself in a very precarious financial situation.
-Under these conditions, the death of her father Prince Andrew (who died in France in December 1944) brought her a mediocre, but welcome inheritance.
+Under these conditions, the death of her father Prince Andrew (who died in Monaco in December 1944) brought her a mediocre, but welcome inheritance.